Investigations of thyroid nodules

 Your test results are graded.
 What these grades mean is explained below.

 The doctor or CNS will discuss your results with you and the next steps in your treatment.
-If you have any questions or concerns about your results, please speak to your doctor or CNS.
+If you have any questions or concerns about your results, please speak to them.

 Further investigations or treatment may not be needed.
-Nodules in the thyroid are very common and often do not need any treatment or investigations (other than thyroid function tests and an ultrasound).
+Nodules in the thyroid are very common.
+They often do not need any treatment or investigations, other than thyroid function tests and an ultrasound.
 This will be discussed with you at your follow-up appointment.

 What if my results show no concerns, but I still have a thyroid lump / swelling?

-If all your investigations are reassuring and the thyroid lump or swelling is not causing any problems, then no treatment may be needed.
+If all your investigations are reassuring and the thyroid lump or swelling is not causing any problems, you may not need treatment.
 The doctor / CNS will discuss with you if you need to be monitored.
-If you do not need monitoring, you will be discharged to the care of your GP who can refer you again if there is any further concern or the lump grows.
+If you do not need monitoring, you will be discharged to the care of your GP.
+Your GP can refer you to us again if there is any further concern or the lump grows.

-Sometimes the size of the lump may be monitored with follow-up scans, or in some cases your doctor may suggest surgery.
+Sometimes the size of the lump may be monitored with follow-up scans.
+In some cases your doctor may suggest surgery.

 What happens now?

-We understand that undergoing investigations can be a stressful time and we would encourage you to discuss any concerns you have with us, so that we can help you.
+We understand that undergoing investigations can be a stressful time.
+Please talk to your doctor or CNS about any concerns you have, so that they can help you.

 Further information